 - Date of injury/Date of Loss: As far as the personal injury medical chronology summary is concerned, this is a very important component.

 - Signs/Symptoms: All pertinent signs and symptoms of the injured plaintiff must be included in the medical case chronology.
 Accurate interpretation of medical contents in the records is necessary to pull out the relevant symptoms pertaining to the injury.
 This will put the attorney a clear understanding of the case from a medical perspective.

 - Examination: Physical examination of the injured person by the physician will give valuable insight regarding the impairments in ADL.
 This will also give supportive information to justify the diagnosis made.

 - Providers/Facility/Treatment Dates: Medical records will have the name of all healthcare providers involved in the care of the patient.
 They include treating and non-treating physicians such as radiologists and pathologists.
-When documenting relevant reports, the medical record reviewer must include the name of the health care provider who undersigns, name of the facility where the injured plaintiff has taken the treatment and the date of treatment.
+When documenting relevant reports, the medical record reviewer must include the name of the health care provider who undersigns, the name of the facility where the injured plaintiff has taken the treatment, and the date of treatment.